FAQs - US Immigration Law

 Please note that some of the topics are closely related, so you might want to check different categories while looking for answers.

 Each state has their own guidelines for issuing driver's licenses.
-It is most likely you will need to await for the new EAD, however, if you application is based on an already approved I-130 for example, you may be ok.
+It is most likely you will need to wait for the new EAD However, if your application is based on an already approved I-130 for example, you may be OK.
 Check your State's acceptable documents table.
-The link for Florida’s acceptable documents is here. http://www.dmvflorida.org.
+The link for Florida’s acceptable documents is here. www.dmvflorida.org.
 Back to Immigration FAQs

 No fee is required, so long as the application for adjustment of status was filed after July 30, 2007.
 Back to Immigration FAQs